 The comingling of personal and business income and expenses; colored highlights on an excel spreadsheet; no totals; leaving it up to your accountant to “figure it out” are all reasons that cause delays in preparing bookkeeping, financial statements, and tax returns.

-With automation, accountants can upload documents or excel spreadsheets and import the information directly into accounting and tax software, and QuickBooks.
+With automation, accountants can upload documents or excel spreadsheets and import the information directly into accounting and tax software, and QuickBooks eliminating manual entry.

 The picture above shows documents received from two separate clients.
 I was new to the firm (Death Nut Challenge), so the other accountants were aware of the unorganized mess that awaited whatever poor, ignorant soul stumbled across this heap of documents.
 I was that soul.